markusos/markusos.github.io/_posts/2015-07-21-dockerizing-a-php-project.markdown

 {% endhighlight %}

 The next step is to install Docker-Compose.
 It is another great tool, used to defines multi-container applications.
-It basically keeps track of how to initialize and run applications that needs several docker containers that are linked together.
+It basically keeps track of how to initialize and run applications that need several docker containers that are linked together.
 You can read more here: [docs.docker.com/compose/](https://docs.docker.com/compose/)

 {% highlight php %}